fusaty/freax/Documentation/kbuild/makefiles.rst

 -----------------------------------------

-An arch Makefile cooperates with the top Makefile to define variables which specify how to build the vmlinux file.
+An arch Makefile cooperates with the top Makefile to define variables which specify how to build the vmfreax file.
 Note that there is no corresponding arch-specific section for modules; the module-building machinery is all architecture-independent.